Get your personalised Whole of Life Insurance quote.

 Over 50s Guaranteed Acceptance Cover:

 Tailored for individuals aged 50 and over.
-This coverage doesn't involve health-related inquiries.
+This coverage doesn't require a medical questionnaire.
 All applicants are accepted.
 It can be advantageous for those with existing health conditions or those seeking coverage for funeral expenses.
 There may be a waiting period of 12 to 24 months before full coverage takes effect.

 This lifelong coverage involves a review of your medical history during the application process, making it suitable for individuals in good health.